Monitors - New UI

 Enable this option to run a specific component when the monitor raises an alert.

 The list includes all components of the categories Applications and Scripts.
 Refer to Component categories.
 You will only be able to see the components available to you based on your component level.
 Refer to Component Level.
-For information about component groups, refer to Manage component groups.
+For information about component groups, refer to Add to Group in Component Library.

 Once a component has been selected, you can configure any required variables.